pryv/dev-site/source/customer-resources/system-streams.md

 ## Create token

-In order to obtain a non-expirable access token, we must do 2 calls.
+In order to obtain a non-expirable access token, you must do 2 calls.
 First sign in with the user password to obtain a temporary personal token, and then use it to obtain a non-expirable one.

 **- Sign in:**